prettydiff/share-file-systems/documentation/modal.md

 * **text_event** - The event to execute on the *keyup* event of input type *text*.
 * **text_placeholder** - The default place holder text that is to appear in input type *text*.
 * **text_value** - A default or stored value that should be populated in input type *text*, if present.
+* **time** - A numeric value representing milliseconds since Unix epoch 1 JAN 1970 as based upon local device clock.
+This is optionally supplied in case timed events or periodic delays are necessary.
 * **title** - The text will populate the modal's title bar.
 * **top** - The vertical placement of the modal as measured by the modal's top edge offset from the content area's top in pixels.
 * **type** - The types of modals available.
 See the section below on *type modalType*.